 Rajasthan, the largest (area-wise) state in India, is in the northwest part of the subcontinent.
 It is surrounded on the north and the northeast by Punjab, Haryana, and Uttar Pradesh, on the east and southeast by Uttar Pradesh and Madhya Pradesh, and on the southwest by Gujarat.

-Between 2015-16 and 2023-24, the state’s GSDP increased at a CAGR (in Rs.) of 11 %.
-At a CAGR (in Rs.) of 6.13% between 2018-19 and 2022-23, the tertiary sector has been the fastest-growing sector and the largest contributor to Rajasthan’s economy in 2022-23, with a 43.74% share in the state’s GSVA.
 The growth was driven by storage, communication & services related to broadcasting, financial services and public administration.
-According to the Department for Promotion of Industry and Internal Trade (DPIIT), foreign direct investment (FDI) inflows in the state stood at US$ 2,078 million between October 2019-March 2023.
+According to the Department for Promotion of Industry and Internal Trade (DPIIT), foreign direct investment (FDI) inflows in the state stood at Rs.
+28,688 crore (US$ 3,267 million) between April 2000-June 2025.

 Note: ^Excluding Fuel, Atomic and Minor Minerals